BIB 501. Elementary Hebrew I. (3 h)

 An introduction to the history, literature, and religion of ancient Israel.
 This course covers the Latter Prophets and the Writings.

 BIB 541.
-Introduction to New Testament.
+New Testament Interpretation.
 (3 h)

 This course provides an overview of New Testament texts and contexts.
 Students will explore the content, historical context, literary structures, and theological perspectives of New Testament texts.
 In addition, students will learn some basic tools for biblical interpretation.